Report: Seahawks sign Sea Dragons defensive lineman

 For those unfamiliar with the name, Austin Faoliu played at the University of Oregon, where he wracked up 113 tackles and a half dozen sacks in 36 games for the Ducks.
 Undrafted in 2021, he signed with the Dallas Cowboys, but spent his rookie season on the practice squad after failing to make the 53 man roster.
 He did, however, play in one game and make a pair of tackles in just thirteen defensive snaps against the Carolina Panthers in Week 4.

-He started all ten games for the Sea Dragons during the 2023 season, recording 24 tackles and a sack.
+He started all 10 games for the Sea Dragons during the 2023 season, recording 24 tackles and a sack.

 Loading comments...